-Supporting the Rule of Law and Justice in Africa
+Promotion of the Rule of Law and the Judiciary in Africa

-Title: Promotion of the Rule of Law and Justice in Africa
+Title: Promotion of the Rule of Law and the Judiciary in Africa

-Through international dialogue on the rule of law and justice, selected partners and German development cooperation align their work more consistently with the 2030 Agenda.
+When sharing experiences on the rule of law and the judiciary internationally, partner institutions and German Development Cooperation align their work more consistently with the 2030 Agenda.

 Priority areas of the project’s work are with the African reform partner countries Tunisia (up to the end of 2020), Ghana and Côte d’Ivoire, and also with regional organisations.